dvicory/TvT/README.md

 This will compile TvT's CoffeeScript into JavaScript and get the modules ready for the browser.
 It is installed locally and not into any system directories.

 ## Running
-To run the TvT server, execute the following script:
+To run the TvT server, execute the following:

-    bin/server.js 8080
+    bin/server.js -p 8080

 This will run the TvT server on [localhost:8080](http://localhost:8080).
 Open that with Google Chrome and play!